kfruchtman/Data_Science/ReadMe.txt

 In the folder  2 LLM Based AI apps:

 1.
+Ver1.
+Old Version that I presented in class:
 Ask_CSV_App.py - an app to ask your csv questions.
 The main methods are from  lanchgain utilizing a  data-frame agent.
 The app is running in a loop of question-answer method.
 The agent has a  memory buffer for  chat history but sometimes he is giving funny answers.